momentohq/client-sdk-javascript/examples/deno/http-api/README.md

   ```

   This command will upload all files from your curent directory, including the `.env` file.
 If you prefer, you can set [environment variables](https://deno.com/deploy/docs/environment-variables) using the Deno Deploy console instead.
 More information about using the `deployctl` command can be found [here](https://deno.com/deploy/docs/deployctl).

+  Your deployed project will be published to a URL that begins with your project name, such as [https://lucky-spider-92.deno.dev/](https://lucky-spider-92.deno.dev/).
+This URL can be easily shared with others to show what you've built!